A YouTuber's fancy Bali vacation sure looked nice. Nope, the photos were taken in an Ikea - KTVZ

 “We could all use a fun reminder to take social media less seriously,” she added.
 “And don’t believe everything you see online.”

-So be warned — that influencer jealously watching travel the world might not be telling you every piece of the story.
+So be warned — that influencer you are jealously watching travel the world might not be telling you every piece of the story.
 There’s a chance they never even left home at all.